V669 Cassiopeiae

 V669 Cassiopeiae or V669 Cas is an OH/IR star, a type of particularly cool red giant, with a spectral type of M9III.

 With a mean visual apparent magnitude 17.5, V669 Cassiopeiae varies with an amplitude of about half a magnitude.
 In the mid-infrared L band, its magnitude range is 1.57 to 3.02.
 It is listed as a possible Mira variable, but with the extremely long period of 1,994 days.

+Jan Herman and Harm Jan Habing reported in 1985 that the star's OH maser emission varied in intensity with a 1994 day period.
+In 1990, Paolo Persi et al. showed that V669 Cassiopeiae varied in infrared brightness, and for that reason it was given its variable star designation in 1993.

-The distance and physical properties of V559 Cassiopeiae are highly uncertain.
+The distance and physical properties of V669 Cassiopeiae are highly uncertain.
 Based on parallax, it is about 1,600 light years away, but a distance of about 20,000 light years has been derived based on observations of masers around the star.
 Based on a luminosity derived from its pulsations and spectral energy distribution, it would be at a distance of 6,850 light years.